The Board

 Director

-Neil McCutcheon is a lifelong resident of Grey County.
+NEIL MCCUTCHEON is a lifelong resident of Grey County.
 After a decade of dairy farming Neil returned to school and obtained his Chartered Professional Accountant designation.
 He used the designation for a career in public accounting with a twelve-year stint as the controller at Shouldice Designer Stone in Shallow Lake.
 Most recently he is the Director of business operations for the Owen Sound Attack Major Junior Hockey team.
 Neil has volunteered as a minor sports coach and has served as president of Brightshores Regional Hospital Foundation.
 He resides in Owen Sound with his spouse Yvonne.

 Adam Penny Toronto